JPaivaCarvalho/Portfolio/Mental Health in the Tech Industry.md

 This thematic categorization helps structure the analysis logically and enables us to generate more relevant and actionable insights around different aspects of mental health in the workplace.

+## 💡Main Insights

+- Most respondents are between 25 and 35 years old.
+The majority work in tech companies or hold technical roles (e.g., back-end developer, DevOps, support).
+A large portion live and work in the United States.

+- About one-third of respondents currently have a diagnosed mental health condition.
+40–50% have sought treatment from a mental health professional at some point.
+Even among those receiving treatment, many report that symptoms still interfere with their work at least “sometimes”.
+Most commonly mentioned conditions (from open-ended responses):Mood disorders, anxiety, ADHD, personality disorders.
+A significant number don’t feel comfortable discussing mental health issues with: Direct supervisors, HR departments, Colleagues.
+Many fear negative career consequences, stigma, or discrimination.

+- Nearly half of respondents say their employer does not offer clear mental health benefits.
+Even when benefits exist, many don’t know how to access them or what’s included.
+Most companies have never formally addressed mental health through internal communication or wellness programs.
+Anonymity in using mental health resources is not guaranteed or not clearly communicated.

+- Regarding Previous Employer Practices: Trends are similar to current employers: lack of formal discussion or support.
+Many open responses describe negative experiences, such as being dismissed or judged for speaking up.
+However, some positive examples also exist: empathetic leadership, flexibility, and access to paid therapy.

+- Respondents shared practical suggestions to improve mental health support: Normalize mental health conversations.
+Train managers to be more empathetic and better informed.
+Offer flexible hours and remote work options.
+Provide clear access to resources (therapy, leave, support lines).
+Combat the toxic productivity culture and “hustle mindset.”

+Below you can find the results, the SQL queries, and the outputs that lead us to these insights.

 ## 🔵Demographic Information
 Includes data such as age, gender, role, location, work arrangement, and company size to enable segmentation of responses.